Aarhus University Seal

 Sandra Eckert

-Current position: Professor, Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany
+Current position: Professor, Comparative Politics, Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany

-During her AIAS-COFUND Fellowship Sandra Eckert worked on the project 'Everyday Life in the Single European Market: Consumer and Business perceptions.'
+During her AIAS-COFUND Fellowship Sandra Eckert worked on the project 'Everyday Life in the Single European Market: Consumer and Business perceptions'

 Project at AIAS